Pol-InSAR/pypolinsar/CONTRIBUTING.md

 ### Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/Pol-InSAR/pypolinsar/issues.
+The best way to send feedback is to file an issue at <https://github.com/Pol-InSAR/pypolinsar/issues>.

 If you are proposing a feature:

-* Explain in detail how it would work.
+-   Explain in detail how it would work.
-* Keep the scope as narrow as possible, to make it easier to implement.
+-   Keep the scope as narrow as possible, to make it easier to implement.
-* Remember that this is a volunteer-driven project, and that contributions are welcome :)
+-   Remember that this is a volunteer-driven project, and that contributions are welcome :)

-## Get Started!
+## Get Started

 Ready to contribute?
 Here's how to set up `pypolinsar` for local development.